AnyLog-co/documentation/training/advanced/Network Setup.md

     bind=!rest_bind and threads=!rest_threads and timeout=!rest_timeout>
 ```

-7. Enable the Scheduler service
+5. Enable the Scheduler service
 ```anylog
 run scheduler 1  # start scheduler (that service the rule engine)
 ```

-8. Enable the metadata sync service
+6. Enable the metadata sync service
 ```anylog
 run blockchain sync where source=master and time="30 seconds" and dest=file and connection=!ledger_conn
 ```

-9. Declare the master node on the shared metadata
+7. Declare the Master Node policy on the shared metadata
 ```anylog
 # if TCP bind is false, then state both external and local IP addresses
 <new_policy = {"master": {